 Should you decide to use these tools, however, keep reading to learn how to book flights, packages, and activities, as well as how prices compare to other sites.

 Searching for Flights

-Navigate to the Hotels.com homepage and click the “menu” text in the upper-left corner.
+Navigate to their homepage and click the “menu” text in the upper-left corner.
 Then, click “Packages & Flights.”
 Click on the “flights” tab.

 Enter the cities you’re flying from and to, travel dates, and number of passengers.
 Click “advanced options” to choose whether you want to search for just nonstop or refundable flights, cabin class, and any airline preferences.
 Click “search” when you’re ready.

 As soon as you get to the results page, the website tries to prompt you into booking with various alerts about how many people have booked similar flights, and a warning that prices could go up.
 Feel free to ignore these.

 It also suggests that you can save money by booking the flight with a hotel by displaying a package at the top of the results list.
 If you’ve decided against a hotel package, you can feel free to ignore this, too.

 By default, results are shown by price.
 Options on the left sidebar can filter the results by airline, departure time, or airport (if your trip involves a city with more than one).
 You can also click “show flight details” to see more about any flight, including the plane type and baggage fees.

 Once you find a departure flight you like, click “select.”
 On the next page, pick your return flight.
 When looking at return options, the price shown is the price difference between the lowest available (which was shown in the results) and that particular flight.
 To get that original price, pick a flight that shows “+ $0.00.”

 Hot Tip: If you book a flight through Amex Travel instead, you’ll earn 5x Membership Rewards points if you use The Platinum Card® from American Express, or 3x points for using the Premier Rewards Gold Card from American Express.